Great Lakes Law Enforcement Committee

 - Bob Stroess, Wisconsin Department of Natural Resources, Chair

-- Brenda Koenig, Ontario Ministry of Natural Resources, Vice-Chair
+- Brenda Koenig, Ontario Ministry of Natural Resources and Forestry, Vice-Chair

 - John Cannarella, Indiana Department of Natural Resources

 - Ryan Coleman, United State Coast Guard - District 9